thinkshout/migrate_google_sheets/README.txt

 Requirements
 =======

 The source Google Sheet will need to be published and viewable without authentication.
+(File > Publish to the web)

 Examples
 ========